MarinaKhrolovich/JD2021-06-01/project-news/src/main/Readme.txt

  	10.Simple validation of parameters
  	11.Create poolConnection
  	12.Delete news from base(set activity = 0)
+ 	13.Update news at the base
+ 	14. Add link to user profile if user logged in

   I want to do at the application:

-	1. Update newses at the base
+	1. Add log out
 	2. Add pages to the main page and user page
 	3. Full validation of parameters
 	4. Add Filter